-Sales Coaching Steps for Performance Issues & Counseling
+Sales Coaching Template for Performance Issues & Counseling

 One of the most challenging situations for many sales managers is dealing with reps who have sales performance issues caused by something other than obvious skill or knowledge gaps.
 For skills or knowledge based performance problems sales coaching is an appropriate intervention.

 These problems are straightforward and relatively easy to diagnose.
 But sometimes a performance problem is due to factors other than lack of skill or knowledge.
 That's where performance counseling comes in.

 Performance counseling is a management action used to resolve employees' job performance problems that are caused by motivational, attitudinal, or behavioral issues.
 These are very challenging problems to address.

 Typical on-the-job problems that might be caused by motivational or attitudinal problems include:

 - Decrease in productivity (where salesperson possesses the skills and knowledge to be productive),

 - Excessive complaining, bad-mouthing other employees, the company, or management, and disrupting other people's work.

 Please note that performance counseling is not appropriate for extremely severe performance or behavioral problems.
 In these cases, more significant interventions may be required and you should contact your HR department.

 Your Role in Performance Counseling